SBNode#

 • visitString (str, default='*') – A Node Specification Language expression (SAMSON API: Node Specification Language) that describes what nodes should be visited.

-• includeDependencies (bool, default=False) – Whether to include node dependencies or not.
+• includeDependencies (bool, default=False) – Whether to include matching node dependencies that are not descendants.

 Returns: